gb8462/Stacknova/README.md

 ## NEW ANNOUNCEMENT

-I am happy to announce to you all that our github website are now being made and of course thats not all! .
+I am happy to announce to you all that our github website are now being made and of course that's not all! .

-New members Added to Collab :D !
+New members added to Collab :D !

 **New members:**
 1. Our Handsome friend Barotea!